lestercorderomurillo/dxkit-storehook/README.md

 # `react-signal-store`
-A high-performance, cross-component observable mutable store library engineered to minimize boilerplate code.
+Lightweight, observable store library designed for React with minimal APIs and zero boilerplate in mind.

 ## Installation